EvKator/teleger/README.md

 You can create a script using <a href='https://github.com/EvKator/TeleScriptBuilder'>TeleScriptBuilder</a>

-Did not publish the whole project, only the sources, which helps to understand how the program works
+These are the synopsis of the project and not complete details; only the sources are here to understand how the program works or basics.
-I am ready to share the whole project, in personal correspondece
+Please let me know in my below contacts so we can discuss further and I can share details of whole project
+Thank you

 Contacts:
 Telegram: <a href="http://t.me/u221b">@u221b</a>